Southern New England ice storm of 1973: Aftermath

 Massachusetts was the hardest hit.
 At the peak of the storm, 100,000 homes and businesses were without power, and 4,000 homes were without heat, some for as long as 24 hours.
-Emergency shelters opened in Foster, Rhode Island and Scituate, Rhode Island.
+Emergency shelters opened in Foster, Rhode Island, and Scituate, Rhode Island.
 There was some street and cellar flooding.
 Total damage in Rhode Island was estimated at more than $500,000 USD in 1973 dollars.

 Massachusetts also reported much damage.
 At the peak of the storm, 80,000 homes and businesses were without power, including 80% of Sudbury, Massachusetts.
 The mayor of Marlboro, Massachusetts declared a state of emergency.
-20 streets in Wrentham, Massachusetts were impassable due to downed trees and utilities.
-A 206-foot radio tower in Framingham, Massachusetts collapsed from the weight of ice.
+Twenty streets in Wrentham, Massachusetts, were impassable due to downed trees and utilities.
+A 206-foot radio tower in Framingham, Massachusetts, collapsed from the weight of ice.
 In Arlington, Massachusetts, 35 trees were destroyed, and many old shade trees were destroyed in Concord.
 Total damage in Massachusetts was estimated at between $500,000 USD and $5,000,000 USD in 1973 dollars.
-It was the worse icing in Massachusetts since December 1968.
+It was the worst icing in Massachusetts since December 1968.

 New York was spared the worst of the storm.
 The state's southeast area received five to ten inches of snow; its north, six to twelve inches; and central New York received ten to eighteen inches.
 On Long Island, 250,000 residents lost power, some for up to several days.
 Ice on the third rail of the Long Island Railroad left passengers marooned on trains for seven to ten hours.

 The 1994 novel The Ice Storm takes place over Thanksgiving weekend 1973, during a dangerous ice storm.